To empower IT to deliver strategic solutions for our customer’s needs, we will follow a cloud first methodology for all IT services and solution.

 We want to identify reasons for not using the cloud rather than why we should.
 We will work with our customers to find the right solution using the knowledge gained from previous UCF IT projects and peer institution experience from around the country with similar strategies.

 To align new services and solutions with our cloud first strategy, prioritize Software-as-a-Service, and reduce duplicative offerings whenever possible, we have developed the Service Strategy Review.
-This process contains six categories of general criteria which are assessed during the technical requirements phase of new project planning.
+This process contains four categories of general criteria which are assessed during the technical requirements phase of new project planning.

 - Is a similar solution already in use and if so, is there a compelling reason for duplicating this offering?